 Decent Hardware Quality – Solid and stable rack.
 All pads are easy to adjust and feel very durable as well.

 Lots of Sounds – All the essentials are here.
-The module features 40 presets, 385 individual sounds.
+The module features 40 presets, and 385 individual sounds.

 Dual-Zone Drumheads – Adds plenty of options, you can assign various kinds of sounds and effects.